 “Real style is never right or wrong.
 It’s a matter of being yourself on purpose.” – G. Bruce Boyer

 Style is so intriguing to me because it varies so much between people.
 You really learn a lot about a person who is essentially a total stranger.
 Do they like bright or darker colors?
 Are they more modest or bold?
 Do they prefer structure or comfort?
 Where are they going in this piece?
 It’s all so personal, yet its a loud declaration of who they are.
-I love when I can find the right piece for someone because feeling good in what you’re wearing can literally make all the difference.
-I’ve seen it happen, the right outfit can take your confidence to a whole new level.
-Being confident in what you’re wearing allows you to be your upmost self and express your individuality.
+I love when I can find the right piece for someone because when they feel good in what they’re wearing it literally makes all the difference.
+I’ve seen it happen, the right outfit can take your confidence to a whole new level and being confident in what you’re wearing allows you to be your upmost self and express your individuality.
 Once you can express yourself, you can tell the world what you want from it and go get it; there inlays the power of an outfit, my friends.

 “You can have anything you want in life if you dress for it.” – Edith Head